In the spirit of making lemon aide from lemons, let’s take a look at how to make money from your membership cancellations.

 This works best if you can make the offer a one-time special.
 Either they get a discount that won’t be repeated, or they get access to a very special bonus.

 They must have liked your membership if they signed up for it in the first place.
-Getting access to what’s inside the membership up to the month when they cancelled might be something they would love to have, for the right price.
+Getting access to what’s inside the membership up to the month when they cancel might be something they would love to have, for the right price.

 If your site is teaching them how to do something, it could be that they need more help than just being told what to do.
 Maybe they need coaching, or they need someone to perform a service for them such as setting up a website needed to put a profit stream in place.

 Take a good look at your site and figure out what’s missing.
 What would make it even easier for your members to reach their goals?

 Then build this better version, whatever it might be, and offer it to subscribers past and present.

 If you’ve had a paid membership site or software as a service for any length of time, you’ve also got a list of people who canceled their membership.